This post may contain affiliate links, please see the privacy policy for details.

 Hot Italian sliders are an Italian grinder sandwich recipe that’s perfect for gatherings such as tailgating or for backyard picnic ideas.
 They will feed a crowd, and you can serve them with a side of marinara for a dipping sauce.
 These mini sandwiches are made with slider rolls, Italian deli meats, and cheeses, making them the perfect appetizer if you’re craving a hot Italian sub.

-Looking for a game day appetizer, simple funeral sandwiches or backyard picnic party ideas?
-If so, these easy baked Italian sliders might be ideal.
-The mini Italian sandwiches boast meats and cheeses, a zesty mayo and sweet Hawaiian rolls.
+Looking for a game day appetizers or backyard picnic ideas?
+The mini Italian sandwiches offer meats and cheeses, creamy mayo and sweet Hawaiian rolls.

 These maple bacon turkey sliders are also a delicious treat, or perhaps you’d like to try cheeseburger hot pockets or gorgonzola buffalo burgers!